ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Awful spread, but one pellet (or arrow, not slug) is guaranteed to be center to the reticle.
    - Holds 2 (+1) *Thin Shells*, 1.5 second reload (individual), 1 second load time (individual), internal.
    - Firerate dependent on load time, pump-action.
-- Made from a copper block, Cheap Gun Parts, planks, and a lever.
+- Made from a copper pipe, Cheap Gun Parts, planks, a stick, and a lever.
 - Has barrel, stock, sight, and underbarrel attachment points.
 - Flavor text: *"A slip-shod shotgun made from cheap materials.
 It's lever grip bends in order to load in shells from its tube."*